elcoco/microdot/README.md

 [F] .bashrc
 ```

-To use a dotfile, a symlink needs to be created in the appropriate location in the filesystem.
+To use a dotfile from channel "laptop1", a symlink needs to be created in the appropriate location in the filesystem.

 ```
 $ microdot link .bashrc -c laptop1